celsiusnarhwal/takagi/README.md

 docker exec takagi rotate
 ```

-This only has any effect if Takagi is using its own automatically-generated private keys.
-If you're using custom
+This only has any effect if Takagi is its managing its own keys.
+If you're using custom private keys, you'll have to
-private keys, you'll have to change the value of `TAKAGI_KEYSET` or `TAKAGI_KEYSET_FILE` manually.
+change the value of `TAKAGI_KEYSET` or `TAKAGI_KEYSET_FILE` manually.

 > [!warning]
 > Doing this will invalidate any active Takagi-issued tokens and cause any authorizations in-process to fail.